MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Export-PSSession.md

 ```

 ### -OutputModule

-Specifies a path (optional) and name for the module that **Export-PSSession** creates.
-The default path is $home\Documents\WindowsPowerShell\Modules.
+Specifies an optional path and name for the module created by `Export-PSSession`.
+The default path
+is `$home`\Documents\WindowsPowerShell\Modules.
 This parameter is required.

-If the module subdirectory or any of the files that **Export-PSSession** creates already exist, the command fails.
+If the module subdirectory or any of the files that `Export-PSSession` creates already exist, the
-To overwrite existing files, use the *Force* parameter.
+command fails.
+To overwrite existing files, use the **Force** parameter.

 ```yaml
 Type: String